dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/applying.md

 #### With From (to implied)

-The following generates a SQL script from this migration to the latest migration.
+The following generates a SQL script from the given migration to the latest migration.

 ```powershell
 Script-Migration AddNewTables